 June 30, the anniversary of the Tunguska airburst that leveled 2,000 square kilometers of Siberian forest in 1908, has been declared Asteroid Day to raise awareness of the threat asteroids and comets pose to Earth.
-This seems like a good opportunity for me to review how we can prevent asteroid impact – a 5 point plan for preventing the only large scale natural disaster we can prevent...if we invest the effort.
+This seems like a good opportunity for me to review how we can prevent asteroid impacts – a 5 point plan for preventing the only large scale natural disaster we can prevent...if we invest the effort.
 Here are the 5 steps (Find, Track, Characterize, Deflect, Collaborate/Educate), which are not unique ideas, but are a way to easily keep track of the efforts needed.

 If we don’t know an asteroid is there, we can’t prevent its impact.
 The further ahead of an impact we find a threatening asteroid, the more options exist to change its orbit so it won’t hit the Earth.
 The good news is the rate of discovery is going up.
 We are doing quite well at finding asteroids big enough to cause global disaster.
 But much remains to be done to find a majority of the smaller asteroids still capable of causing regional disasters.

 Depiction of an asteroid close approach to Earth by planetary scientist, artist, and former Planetary Society Shoemaker NEO Grant Coordinator Dan Durda.

 Even if we find an asteroid, how do we know if is going to hit the Earth?
 We need to track it– get lots of telescopic observations over days, months, and years, each of which helps us refine the predicted orbit of the asteroid.
 Without sufficient observations, sometimes needed quickly after discovery, asteroids can even be lost: the orbit is so uncertain we don’t know where and when to find them again.